 I would never openly admit that I am a people pleaser, but I will admit that so many times, more often than not, I have tried so hard to gain the approval of others.
 When someone I greatly respect or admire looks down upon my writing or the things that I share on social media, I take it personal.
 It took a long time for me to finally realize that not everyone will support you, not everyone will believe in you, and not everyone will like you.
-And, that’s okay. (once again, this truth is really hard for an ENFP to grasp.
-It hurts.)
+And, that’s okay.

 C.S.
 Lewis states, “Humility is not thinking less of yourself, it’s thinking of yourself less.”